nihpo/SynthHealthData/synthtrial/README.md

 # Acknowledgement

-NIHPO acknowledges the guidance and support from the PHUSE TDF Working Group.
+NIHPO acknowledges the guidance and support from the PhUSE Test Data Factory (TDF) project.
 In particular: Dante Di Tommaso and Peter Schaefer.
 As well as: Nancy Brucken, Jessica Dai, Alexey Kuznetsov, and Cynthia Stroupe.

 # Why Open Source our Intellectual Property?